karmi/retire/README.markdown

 You can also force-import the data by deleting the index first (and creating it with mapping provided by the `mapping` block in your model):

-    $ rake environment slingshot:import CLASS='Article' FORCE=1
+    $ rake environment slingshot:import CLASS='Article' FORCE=true

 When you'll spend more time with _ElasticSearch_, you'll notice how [index aliases](http://www.elasticsearch.org/guide/reference/api/admin-indices-aliases.html) are the best idea since the invention of inverted index.
-You can index your data into a fresh index (and possibly update an alias if everything's OK):
+You can index your data into a fresh index (and possibly update an alias if everything's fine):

     $ rake environment slingshot:import CLASS='Article' INDEX='articles-2011-05'

-If you're the type who has no time for long introductions, you can generate a fully working example Rails application, with an `ActiveRecord` model and search form, to play with:
+If you're the type who has no time for long introductions, you can generate a fully working example Rails application, with an `ActiveRecord` model and a search form, to play with:

     $ rails new searchapp -m https://github.com/karmi/slingshot/raw/master/examples/rails-application-template.rb